Vinod Viplav: Bibliography

 Meri Awaz Suno is the first biography of Mohammad Rafi, written by Vinod Viplav.
 This book contains rare information and pictures of the life and the song of Mohammad Rafi.
-He is also editor and publisher of a monthly health magazine, Health Spectrum.
-Vibhav da ka Angootha was first collection of Stories by Vinod Viplav, which was published with financial help from Hindi Academy of Delhi government.
+He is also editor and publisher of a monthly health magazine, Health Spectrum and Vibhav da ka Angootha was first collection of Stories by Vinod Viplav, which was published by Matrubharti, with financial help from Hindi Academy of Delhi government.

 He worked in United News of India.